AI in Production will take place over two days, split into a day of workshops and a day of

 Self-hosted LLMs: Running Your Own Inference Infrastructure

-Drinks Reception ( - )
+Dinner Reception ( - )

 building, this will be a great opportunity for networking and relaxing before the following day of